Customize your Membership - Become a Friend of The Ringling

 Celebrate the great resource that is The Ringling Art Library.
 Built on the cornerstone of John Ringling’s personal book collection, it has grown into one of the most comprehensive art research libraries in the southeastern United States.
 Friends explore rare limited editions featuring historic and contemporary art, from antique folios with beautiful hand-colored plates, to new titles highlighting the most influential artists of today.
 Friends are invited to meet with experienced Librarians leading behind-the-scenes tours, lectures, and receptions showcasing the Library’s unique collections.

 Friends of Asian Art

-Connect with curators, scholars, collectors and individuals with an interest in the arts of China, Japan, Korea, and south and southeast Asia.
-Events hosted by Curator of Asian Art Fan Zhang and Asian Art Coordinator Benita Stambler will be held exclusively for the Friends of Asian Art including exhibition viewings, guest lectures and close examination of artworks and techniques represented in the Asian Art collections.
+Connect with curators, scholars, collectors and individuals with an interest in the arts of China, Japan, Korea, and South and Southeast Asia.
+Events hosted by The Ringling's Curator of Asian Art and Asian Art Coordinator will be held exclusively for the Friends of Asian Art including exhibition viewings, guest lectures and close examination of artworks and techniques represented in the Asian art collections.